 GNI (Gross national Income) is based on a similar principle to GNP.
 The World Bank define GNI as

-GNI is the sum of value added by all resident producers plus any product taxes (fewer subsidies) not included in the valuation of output plus net receipts of primary income (compensation of employees and property income) from abroad.
+GNI is the sum of value added by all resident producers plus any product taxes (minus subsidies) not included in the valuation of output plus net receipts of primary income (compensation of employees and property income) from abroad.
 (World Bank)

 The World Bank now use GNI rather than GNP.